venkateshwarans/crayon/docs/docs/concepts/001-generative-ui.md

 One of the key features of Crayon is the ability to power Generative UI interfaces beyond simple pre-defined chat interfaces.
 Crayon allows you to build fully generative UI interfaces that are powered by an LLM rather than being pre-defined by the developer.

-## What is generative UI?
+## What is Generative UI?
 Generative UI refers to user interfaces that are dynamically generated and adapted by AI models in real-time.
 Unlike traditional static interfaces, generative UI can create, modify, and arrange UI components based on user interactions and context.
 This enables more flexible and personalized user experiences that can evolve based on user needs.

 ## How does it work?
-While Crayon is fairly agnostic to the implementation details, the most common way to implement Generative UI is by using tool calling.
+While Crayon is fairly agnostic to the implementation details, one way to implement Generative UI is by using response templates and asking the LLM to generate a UI component by choosing a template from a set of templates.

 For example, let's assume we are building a personal finance assistant.
 It would typically have a set of tools that can:
 - Read your past transactions